-Should South Africa have arrested President Bashir?
+Should the South African government have arrested Sudan's President Omar al Bashir?

 In Sudan, the numbers of women political prisoners are rising, largely because the numbers of women